4 Months: Extend Your UK Growing Season

 Top 5 Early Crops for UK Spring

-Scenario: I once left my frame sealed for a whole weekend because I was away on a short break.
+Scenario: Most beginners once leave their frame sealed for a whole weekend because they are away on a short break.
 By Monday the soil temperature had risen to 18 °C on a sunny Saturday, and the seedlings went leggy, stretching for the light.
 The lesson?
 Even in early spring, a few hours of ventilation each day is belt-and-braces protection against overheating.

-Internal link: For a deeper dive on transitioning seedlings, see my guide on How to Harden Off Seedlings.
+Internal link: For a deeper dive on transitioning seedlings, see our guide on How to Harden Off Seedlings.

 Season Extension Techniques: The Autumn/Winter Routine